imasdev-org/genexus_style_guide/README.md

     ```javascript
 	 // mal
-	 parm( in:&CliNom, in:&CliApe, in:&CliTel, in:&CliDir, in:&CliDOB);
+	 parm( in:&CustomerName, in:&CustomerLastName, in:&CustomerPhone, in:&CustomerAddress, in:&CustomerDOB);

 	 // bien
-	 parm( in:&sdtCliente);
+	 parm( in:&CustomerSdt);

 	 // Ejemplo de un webservice
 	 // mal
-	 parm( in:&Nombre, in:&Edad, in:&EstadoCivil, out:&Id, out:&ErrorId);
+	 parm( in:&Name, in:&Age, in:&DOB, out:&Id, out:&ErrorId);

 	 // bien
 	 parm( in:&PersonCreateRequest, out:&PersonCreateResponse);